Christmas Markets of Eastern Europe

 - Please contact your mobile service provider for information on roaming charges.

-- All destinations visited on this tour are one hour ahead of Greenwich Mean Time (GMT) and six hours ahead of Eastern Time (ET).
+- All destinations on tour are one hour ahead of Greenwich Mean Time (GMT) and six hours ahead of Eastern Time (ET).

 - When it’s noon in New York, it’s 6pm on tour.